 Well, not really!

 From this piece of advice, our family began a Christmas tradition of integrating Christmas and Advent into our homeschooling.
-I mention a few ideas on our 5 Clues to Putting Christ Back into Christmas online workshop.
+I mention a few ideas on our 3 Clues to Keep Christ in Christmas online masterclass.
 These include: